scot-taylor-ibm/compare-comply/tooling.md

 1. Optionally, open another document by clicking the **Upload new document** icon (![Compare and Comply Tooling upload new document button](images/tooling-upload-icon.png)).
 The Tooling opens a file browser.
 Proceed as described in Step 2.
    ![Compare and Comply Tooling: Upload a new contract](images/tooling-replace.png)

-See [Understanding contract parsing](/docs/services/compare-comply/parsing.html#contract_parsing) for listings and descriptions of all available categories, natures, and parties.
+See [Understanding element classification](/docs/services/compare-comply/parsing.html#contract_parsing) for listings and descriptions of all available categories, natures, and parties.

 ### Displaying contract metadata
 {: #display-metadata}